-In this phase of the life cycle, the use of the shaver by the end consumer adds to the GHG balance.
+In this phase of the life cycle, the use of the shaver by the end consumer adds to the green-house gases balance.
 It requires electricity for charging, which is directly related to emissions from its generation.
-Potential emissions from water usage while shaving is excluded in the LCA due to insufficient data on water consumption.
+Potential emissions from water usage while shaving is excluded in the life cycle assessment due to insufficient data on water consumption.